citusdata/citus_docs/cloud/getting_started.rst

 The key items you'll care about for each node:

-- Storage - All nodes come with 512 GB of storage
+- Storage - All nodes come with 1 TB of storage
 - Memory - The memory on each node varies based on the size of node you select
 - Cores - The cores on each node varies based on the size of node you select